RolandKoenig/SeeingSharp/Tutorials/Introduction/README.md

 # Introduction
-These tutorials are ment to be a fast and simple introduction into the main functionalities of the FrozenSky Multimedia component.
+These tutorials are ment to be a fast and simple introduction into the main functionalities of the SeeingSharp Multimedia component.
 All tutorial provied in this folder are build for Windows Store Apps.
 Here you find a short list with descriptions for each tutorial-project.